 As always, make sure you check the ingredients and allergen declaration carefully to see if this are suitable for your allergy.
 As well as listed allergens, some companies including precautionary allergen statements.
 These voluntary statements might indicate that a product is manufactured in the same facility as foods with top allergens.
 Or a warning that they product may contain traces of an allergen.
 This is effectively saying that the manufacturer won’t guarantee that the product is allergen free.

-Some of the allergy-friendly cookies in the post have “may contain” warnings that others are comfortable with, but you may not be.
+Some of the allergy-friendly cookies in this post have “may contain” warnings that others are comfortable with, but you may not be.
 So please read the ingredient label and any allergen information before you buy.
 The information in this post is for products sold in Australia with Australian allergy labelling.
 International labelling may be different.

 More allergy friendly cookies?